juju/docs/src/en/developer-layer-example.md

 [charms.reactive](http://pythonhosted.org/charms.reactive/) to coordinate with your layer.
-This makes it easy to coordinate the state of multiple layers, relations, configuration options, etc. Code for reactive handlers should live under a reactive/ folder in your charm layer.
+This makes it easy to coordinate the state of multiple layers, relations, configuration options, etc. Code for reactive handlers should live under a `reactive/` directory in your charm layer.
 In our case, we'll use `reactive/vanilla.py`.
 The apache-php layer sets an apache.available state when your application is done being installed, and the mysql interface sets a similar {relation_name}.available state (where {relation_name} depends on what you